-Incarceration in America is currently a hot topic.
+Incarceration in America has been a hot topic.
 Not only is it expensive to incarcerate, African-Americans are the largest population in prison—mainly for addiction-related issues.
 Latinos, women and individuals with mental health problems also fill out the prison population.
 In fact, women in prison have become a growing trend.
 However, the country is discovering incarceration instead of treatment comes at a tremendous cost to society in many ways.
 While the early message from legislators was an act of being tough on crime, the reality is that the nation overall is not safer.

 A Failed System was a collaboration between NJISJ (Second Chance Campaign) and Voices of Hope Productions.
 No Where to Go and Healing Justice: Transformed Lives were made with the support of the NJISJ, Integrity House, and Women Who Never Give Up, Inc. The films were produced with an accompanying online user facilitation guide and advocacy toolkit.